2 DataFrames

 The line acs2['hispanic'] = 1 told Python to make everyone in the acs2 DataFrame Hispanic, but it made everyone in the original acs DataFrame Hispanic as well.
 Why?

 The reason is that the line acs2 = acs did not actually create a new DataFrame.
 It just gave the DataFrame acs a second name, acs2.
 Both names point to the same location in the computer’s memory.
-Thus if you make a change while referring to the DataFrame by one name it automatically affects the DataFrame when you refer to it by the other name as well.
+Thus if you make a change while referring to the DataFrame by one name you’ll see it when you refer to it by the other name as well.

 Usually this is not what you want!
 If you want to make a new DataFrame that is a copy of an existing DataFrame but separate from it, use the copy() function.
 You will almost always want to pass in the argument deep=True.
 This tells copy() to make a deep copy, meaning that it should copy both the structure and values of the original DataFrame.